quicwg/base-drafts/draft-ietf-quic-http.md

 indicated port, and sending an HTTP/3 request message to the server over that secured connection containing the URI's identifying data.

-Connectivity problems (e.g., firewall blocking UDP) can result in QUIC connection establishment failure; clients SHOULD attempt to use TCP-based versions of HTTP in this case.
+Connectivity problems (e.g., blocking UDP) can result in QUIC connection establishment failure; clients SHOULD attempt to use TCP-based versions of HTTP in this case.